Interacting with Diagrams

 In the above example:

-GoJS allows linking and re-linking to abide by custom criteria in which source and destination nodes are valid.
+GoJS allows linking and re-linking to abide by custom criteria that controls whether a link connection would be valid.
 You can read about this in the Intro page on Validation.

 GoJS links have many interesting properties that are covered in depth in the Intro page on Links and on the following pages.